 - Serve with remaining fresh relish.

-Fisherman’s Market sockeye salmon is wild and sustainably caught in BC Skeena River.
+Fisherman’s Market sockeye salmon is wild and sustainably caught in BC on the premier Skeena River.
 Our portions come boneless with the skin on.
 Sockeye is an excellent source of Omega 3’s, Vitamin B12, Vitamin D, and Niacin.
-Sockeye has a deep, rich flavour with medium-sized buttery flakes.
+Sockeye has a deep, rich flavor with medium-sized buttery flakes.

 Our Crew Packs are individually portioned, vacuum-sealed, and blast frozen for your convenience.

 Please note, finished Crew Pack weights can vary slightly which may result in a small difference in price.